 Sometimes, other Trusts such as Hospital Trusts, have places that they were allocated,/ have funded, but for some reason they haven’t been able to fill the places, or people have left or withdrawn.
 We sometimes get offered these places, and we say yes if they are suitable for Ambulance staff.
 The places are often very late in the day before the module starts as they try to fill them up to the last minute.

 Sometimes, a module or course we have offered hasn’t filled as well as we have expected, or people have withdrawn.
 We then offer the module as a 1st come 1st served place as we don’t have time to process the applications in the normal way before the course starts.

 With all the last minute places, if we don’t fill them they will be lost and not refunded; so we think it’s better to get someone on than go through the normal application process and lose the place.

-There is now only 1 person in the CPD ‘Team’ (in the office)
+There are 2 people in the CPD ‘Team’ (in the office)

 - Manage the website

 - Manage all the course venue bookings